netsage-project/netsage-pipeline/website/docs/deploy/choosing.md

 sidebar_label: Choose Install
 ---

-## BareMetal
+## BareMetal or Server Install

-The baremetal installation Guide will walk you through installing the pipeline using your own infrastructure and requires you to maintain all the components involved.
+The baremetal installation Guide will walk you through installing the pipeline using your own server infrastructure and requires you to maintain all the components involved.

 It will likely be a bit better when it comes to performance, but also has more complexity involved in configuring and setting up.